-Cand- idate No. Name (Date of Birth) Brief Personal History, Position and Areas of Responsibility at IHI, and Significant Concurrent Positions Number of IHI Shares Owned 1 Reappointment Tsugio MITSUOKA (October 13, 1954) Apr.
-1980: Joined IHI Apr.
-2010: Executive Officer; Vice President of Aero-Engine & Space Operations, IHI Apr.
-2013: Managing Executive Officer; President of Aero-Engine & Space Operations, IHI Jun.
+Candi- Name T. Brief Personal History, Number date No. (Date of Birth) Po osition and Areas of Responsibility at IHI, of IHI Shares A 1000 and Significant Concurrent Positions Owned Apr.
+1980: Apr.
+2010: Joined IHI Executive Officer; Vice President of Aero-Engine & Space Operations, IHI Apr.
+2013: Managing Executive Officer; President of Aero- Engine & Space Operations, IHI Jun.
 2014: Director; Managing Executive Officer; President of Aero-Engine & Space Operations, IHI Apr.
 2016: Representative Director and President; Chief Operating Officer, IHI Apr.
-2017: Representative Director and President; Chief Executive Officer, IHI Apr.
-2020: Representative Director and Chairman of the Board and President; Chief Executive Officer, IHI Jun.
-2020: Representative Director and Chairman of the Board; Chief Executive Officer, IHI Apr.
-2021: Representative Director and Chairman of the Board, IHI (incumbent) Position and Areas of Responsibility at IHI Representative Director and Chairman of the Board Significant Concurrent Positions Representative Director, Japanese Aero Engines Corporation Number of Other Listed Companies Concurrently Serving as Officer Engaged in Business Execution: 0 Not Engaged in Business Execution: 0 16,000 Shares
+2017: Representative Director and President; Chief Executive Officer, IHI Reappointment Apr.
+2020: Representative Director and Chairman of the Board and President; Chief Executive Officer, IHI 1 Tsugio MITSUOKA Jun.
+2020: Representative Director and Chairman of the Board; Chief Executive Officer, IHI 17,000 Shares (October 13, 1954) Apr.
+2021: Representative Director and Chairman of the Board, IHI (incumbent) Areas of Responsibility at IHI ve Director and Chairman of the Board Representative Outside Dire Concurrent Positions ve Director, Japanese Aero Engines Corporation ctor, UBE Corporation be appointed in June 2023) Number of C Officer Engaged in E Other Listed Companies Concurrently Serving as Business Execution: 0 In Business Execution: 0

-Mr. Tsugio Mitsuoka has led the IHI Group's management as the President of the Company since April 2016, by actively carrying out the selection and concentration of business operations and the transformation of business model in response to the changing business environment, as well as bolstering the risk management and ensuring compliance.
+Mr. Tsugio Mitsuoka has led the IHI Group's management as the President since April 2016, by actively carrying out the selection and concentration of business operations and the transformation of business model in response to the changing business environment, as well as bolstering the risk management and ensuring compliance.
 Since April 2020, he has been working to strengthen corporate governance as Chairman of the Board of the Company.
-In the belief that his abundant experience and insight as corporate manager will be indispensable in the management of the IHI Group, the Company has nominated him again as a candidate for director.
+Based on these abundant experience, accomplishments, and insight as corporate manager, the Company has nominated him again as a candidate for director.

-At the conclusion of this meeting, Mr. Tsugio Mitsuoka will have served 8 years as director of the Company.
+At the conclusion of this meeting, Mr. Tsugio Mitsuoka will have served 9 years as director of the Company.

-Mr. Tsugio Mitsuoka is serving concurrently as Representative Director of the Japanese Aero Engines Corporation (JAEC), which is involved in the following transactions with the Company.
+Mr. Tsugio Mitsuoka is serving concurrently as Representative Director of the Japanese Aero Engines Corporation (JAEC), which is involved in the transactions with the Company, including entrustment of development and research of civil aircraft engines, manufacture and delivery of civil aircraft engine components, etc. Other than the above, there are no special interests between Mr. Tsugio Mitsuoka and the Company.